kovidgoyal/calibre/manual/edit.rst

 By hovering your mouse over an entry, you can see its size, and also, at the bottom of the screen, the full path to the file inside the book.
-Note that files inside ebooks are compressed, so the size of the final book is not the sum of the individual file sizes.
+Note that files inside e-books are compressed, so the size of the final book is not the sum of the individual file sizes.

 Many files have special meaning, in the book.
 These will typically have